SEARCH UNIVERSITY LIBRARIES

 If you wish to change or remove a value and label that you have added to the center dialog box, do the following:

-The user-defined values that indicate data are missing for a variable (e.g., -99).
-Note that this does not affect or eliminate SPSS's default missing value code for numeric variables (".").
-This column merely allows the user to specify up to three unique missing value codes; or, to specify a numeric range of values to treat as missing, plus one additional unique missing value code.
+User-defined data values (or ranges of values) should be treated as missing.
+Note that this property does not alter or eliminate SPSS's default missing value code for numeric variables (".").
+This column merely allows the user to specify up to three unique missing value codes for the given variable; or, to specify a range of numbers to treat as missing, plus one additional unique missing value code.

 To set user-defined missing value codes, click inside the cell corresponding to the “Missing” column for that variable.
 A square button will appear; click on it.